fredricrylander/angular-webstorage/README.md

 The webStorage service has both a generic and direct API.
 The generic API will check for client support and preferred order before altering a specific storage value, trying to degrade gracefully according to a set heuristic.
 The direct APIs works with either the client's local, session or the module's own in-memory storage engines.

-The selection heuristics for the generic API is mainly dictated by the order specified in the module constant `order` (defaults to `['local', 'session', 'memory']`.)
+The selection heuristics for the generic API is mainly dictated by a set order (defaults to ['local', 'session', 'memory'].)
 If the client has no support for the specified storage engine then the service will try to fall back on the next specified engine and so forth.

 NOTE: The in-memory storage should really be seen as a last resort since all its values will be lost on page reload (somewhat negating the whole idea of client web storage!)